gocardless/rspec-activejob/README.md

   the serialized version of any instance of that model; if you pass an instance, it will expect the serialized version of that specific instance.

+* `deserialize_as(hash)`: an argument matcher, matching ActiveJob-serialized versions of hashes (with string/symbol keys, or with indifferent access).

 With the `global_id` matcher it's important to note that it's specific to ActiveJob-serialized GlobalIDs.
 ActiveJob serializes them as a hash like `{ '_aj_global_id' => 'gid://my-app/MyModel/ID123' }`, to avoid